Dhambit Mununggurr

+Early life

-Dhambit Mununggurr was born in 1968 to Mutitjpuy Mununggurr (1932-1993) and Gulumbu Yunupingu (1945–2012).
-Her father was the first artist to win the award with a bark painting (Djang'kawu) in 1990, and her mother won the award in 2004 for her work Garak, the Universe.
+Dhambit Mununggurr was born in 1968 to Mutitjpuy Munungurr (1932–1993) and Gulumbu Yunupingu (1945–2012), Her father was the first artist to win the award with a bark painting (Djang'kawu) in 1990, and her mother won the award in 2004 for her work Garak, the Universe.
 Her father was one of the members of the Dhuwa moiety who contributed to the Yirrkala Church Panels (which would lead to the creation of the Yirrkala bark petitions of 1963), and served as a great inspiration for Mununggurr.
-In 2004, Mununggurr became the first Yolngu woman to graduate as a tour guide in Yirrkala.
+Her mother, Gulumbu Yunupingu, also inspired her; in an interview posted to YouTube in August 2023 for the exhibition Madayin, Munungurr said that she first began painting in the 1980s "because I've seen my parents painting when I was growing up."
+Both of Mununggurr's parents were skilled artists, having both won first place in the Telstra National Aboriginal & Torres Strait Islander Art Awards and they were a major influence on her artistic style.

+Career

+Mununggurr's first paintings were influenced by her mother's clan, featuring imagery of fire, associated with the Gumatj clan to which her mother belonged.

+She was credited as an artist in the 2000 film Yolngu Boy.

-In 2005, Mununggurr was hit by a truck, leaving her needing a wheelchair and unable to use her right hand to paint.
-Before the accident, she had begun painting in 2004, and was credited in the film Yolngu Boy (2000).
+In 2005, Mununggurr was hit by a car and sustained severe head injuries, leaving her needing a wheelchair and unable to use her right hand to paint.
 Her recovery consisted of a Western treatment and traditional healing practices, and she entered an intensive rehabilitation program in 2011 at Epworth Rehabilitation in Melbourne, Victoria.

-When returning to painting in 2010, she trained herself to paint with her non-dominant left hand with her condition slowly improving.
-Her favouring of blue acrylics was an effect of the accident, with NATSIAA curators agreeing she could no longer grind traditional ochres used for bark painting with her limited dexterity in her right hand.
+When returning to painting in 2010, she trained herself to paint with her non-dominant left hand, as her condition slowly improved.
+Her favoring of acrylics was an effect of the accident, with NATSIAA curators agreeing she could no longer grind traditional ochres used for bark painting with her limited dexterity in her right hand.
+Beginning in acrylic colours of red, orange, and yellow, reminiscent of natural ochre tones, Mununggurr came to her now famous bright blue acrylic in 2019.

+In 2015, Alcaston Gallery opened "GAYBADA – My Father Was an Artist," which was a collection of bark paintings and larrakitj inspired by Mununggurr's father's work, which was an inspiration for much of Munungurr's own art.

+In 2018, Mununggurr, while working at the Buku-Larrŋgay Mulka Centre, created a large bark painting for The Telstra National Aboriginal & Torres Strait Islander Art Awards (NATSIAA).

+In addition to bark paintings, Mununggurr is also known for her Larrakitj(hollow poles).
+Like her bark paintings, these Larrakitj feature her signature acrylic blue coloring.